-Applicants should note that the research masters* degree programs are not formally accredited by the Canadian or American boards.
-Those seeking an accredited degree are encouraged to apply to the School’s MCRP program.
+Applicants should note that the Research Masters (MAP/MScP) degree programs are not formally accredited by the Canadian or American boards.
+Those seeking an accredited degree are encouraged to apply to the School’s Master of Community and Regional Planning (MCRP) program.

 Community Development and Social Planning, Comparative Development Planning, Disaster and Risk Management Planning, Ecological and Natural Resources Planning, Transportation Planning, Urban Development Planning.

 The Faculty of Graduate and Postdoctoral Studies establishes the minimum admission requirements common to all applicants, usually a minimum overall average in the B+ range (76% at UBC).
 The graduate program that you are applying to may have additional requirements.

 Each program may set higher academic minimum requirements.
 Please review the program website carefully to understand the program requirements.
 Meeting the minimum requirements does not guarantee admission as it is a competitive process.